One-to-One Befriending

 This is an opportunity for the bereaved to support each other in their loss and grief.

-The meetings take place on the LAST THURSDAY OF EACH MONTH, at 7.30pm, and no appointment is necessary.
+The meetings take place on the FIRST WEDNESDAY OF EACH MONTH, at 8pm, and no appointment is necessary.

 For more details, please call us on 086 056 5373 or 087 369 8315